The best places to go camping near Sydney

 Broughton Island Campground

-With just five campsites on Broughton, a weekend here will feel like you’ve got your own private island.
-It’s the only place in the state where you can camp amongst an active seabird colony, so expect plenty of wedge-tailed shearwaters for neighbours.
-The turquoise ocean is ideal for swimming, snorkelling, scuba diving and fishing, or you can just relax on your own secluded strip of sand.
+With just five campsites, Broughton Island Campground will make you feel like you’ve got your own private island.
+Self-sufficient campers will be rewarded with a stay at the only place in NSW within an active seabird colony, so expect plenty of wedge-tailed shearwaters for neighbours.
+The turquoise ocean is ideal for swimming, snorkelling, scuba diving and fishing, or just relax on your own secluded strip of sand.
 Broughton Island is only accessible by boat – use your own or book a charter with a local operator.

 Broughton Island campground at Myall Lakes National Parks, Hawks Nest